you-zhou/notes/dev.md

 Linux:
 export PATH=${PATH}:/home/jack/bin
+To make it permanent, append this line to ~/.bash_profile or ~/.profile

 # Matplotlib
 It's a Python plotting library, inspired by MATLAB, meaning that the terms used (**Axis, Figure, Plots**) will be similar to those used in MATLAB. [ref](http://queirozf.com/entries/matplotlib-pylab-pyplot-etc-what-s-the-different-between-these)